-A behavior support/reward system to encourage students to collaboratively adhere to our schoolwide expectations and procedures.
+Hedgie rewards are part of a behavior support/reward system to encourage students to collaboratively adhere to our school-wide expectations and procedures.

-- They are given to whole classes when they are "caught" working together to fulfill a school-wide expectations in: - -Hallways, Restrooms, Cafeteria, Specials, Assemblies, Playground, and at dismissal. - All staff members are encouraged to give rewards to any student(s)/classes who are following the HGES expectations. - The class will put the reward on their class poster and once they get to certain milestones, they will receive a choice class reward from a menu of options. - Once each milestone is reached, classes will be announced on morning announcements. - Class Hedgie Rewards posters will be displayed in a common area on each grade-level hallway for all to see. - Hedgie rewards tokens/stickers will be in accessible envelopes in various areas throughout the building for ease in staff using them.
+- Rewards are given to whole classes when they are "caught" working together to fulfill a schoolwide expectations in Hallways, Restrooms, Cafeteria, Specials, Assemblies, Playground, and at dismissal. - The class will put the reward on their class poster and once they get to certain milestones, they will receive a choice class reward from a menu of options. - Once each milestone is reached, classes will be announced on morning announcements. - Class Hedgie Rewards posters will be displayed in a common area on each grade-level hallway for all to see. - Hedgie rewards tokens/stickers will be in accessible envelopes in various areas throughout the building for ease in staff using them. - Hedgies of the week will be recognized on the announcements and in group picture will be displayed in the main hallway.